blank0826/Mini-Web-Apps/README.md

 # B. Hackerrank Automation
 ## Description
-This web-app is an automation to add moderators to your competetion using **puppeteer**.
-This logs in to your Hackerrank account and will add a moderator to all the competetions created by you.
+This web app is automated to add moderators to your competition using **puppeteer**.
+This logs into your Hackerrank account and will add a moderator to all the competitions created by you.

 ## Local Setup
 ### <ins>Pre-requisites</ins>